New statistical methodology for second level global sensitivity analysis: Statistical inference around Hilbert-Schmidt dependence measures (HSIC)

 \subsection{Estimation of HSIC with a sample generated from an alternative distribution}

 In this part, we first demonstrate that HSIC measures presented in Section \ref{Principle-definition}, can be expressed and then estimated using a sample generated from a probability distribution of inputs which is not their prior distribution.
-This sampling distribution will be called "alternative law" or "modified law".
-The characteristics of these new HSIC estimators (bias, variance, asymptotic law) will be presented. \textbf{These estimators will then be used in the proposed methodology for 2$^{\text{nd}}$-level global sensitivity analysis in Section \ref{NEW-GSA2}.}
+This sampling distribution will be called \enquote{alternative law} or \enquote{modified law}.
+The {statistical properties of these new HSIC estimators are also} presented.